milksuppressant/Super-Sora/README.md

 # Super-Sora
-load unpacked and go to the sora website. reload the site twice and youre set.
+load unpacked and go to the sora website.
+Reload the site twice and you're set.